 Students find the field of psychology relevant and engaging because it is the study of ourselves and those around us.
 This introductory psychology course will be packed with answers to fascinating questions about our actions and thoughts, learned through scientific investigation.
 How do tiny neurons firing in our brain combine to form our rich experiences?
 How do we pay attention, remember, and think about the world around us?
 How do we develop in our thinking and behaviors throughout our lives?
 In what ways are our actions influenced by the presence of others?
 What kinds of psychological disorders can affect us and what are the most effective methods of treatment?
-To answer these questions and more, the course will cover prominent areas in psychology (e.g. neuroscience, cognitive psychology, developmental psychology, social psychology, clinical psychology) by reviewing the empirical research in each subfield of study.
-For their final project, students will analyze and present real data collected to answer a research question of interest.
+To answer these questions and more, the course will cover prominent areas in psychology (e.g. neuroscience, cognitive psychology, developmental psychology, social psychology, clinical psychology) by reviewing underlying assumptions and empirical research.
+We will also talk to a variety of Marist faculty so that you can better understand the diversity of subfields contained within the field of Psychology.

 Marist College is a highly selective comprehensive liberal arts institution noted for its leadership in technology in and out of the classroom.
 When prospective students see Marist–our beautiful location on the Hudson River, top-notch facilities, the personal attention and expertise of our faculty, and the sheer enjoyment of their experience here–they want to join our community.
 At Marist, students get a premium education, develop skills, make lifelong friends, and graduate as the next generation of leaders ready to tackle a rapidly evolving world.

-- Gain an appreciation of psychology as a science by learning how research methods help us explore and answer questions about human behavior.
+- Gain an appreciation of psychology as a science by learning how psychologists explore and answer questions about human behavior.

 - Explore the history, theories, and controversies that guide major disciplines in psychology.